 Multitasking VS Single Tasking as a Design Student

-Often in the design work culture, multi-tasking is regarding as an essential skill for a design student or a design professional– as something that is revered as a source of pride.
-The practice of multi-tasking has forever been glorified in the design work culture.
+Often in the design work culture, multi-tasking is regarded as an essential skill for a design student or a design professional, as something that is revered as a source of pride.
+The practice of multitasking has forever been glorified in the design work culture.
 They say, ‘if you don’t have time, make some.’
 But well, is that the solution?
 Is that what lets us work and do it better?
 Is that what brings us satisfaction and more time?
 Especially in the fashion industry, the fast-paced work with deadlines, schedules, and impromptu decisions and tasks are key.
 This sometimes leaves you with no other option but to juggle and handle multiple tasks at a given time.
 It is, in fact, even recommended and celebrated in some industries.
-Multi-taskers usually take the trophy home.
-But, let us break it all to you – multi-tasking as a design student or even a professional is a path to mental burnout and a creative slump in the long run.
+Multitaskers usually take the trophy home.
+But, let us break it all to you – multitasking as a fashion design student or even a professional is a path to mental burnout and a creative slump in the long run.
 No, we’re not saying that it is wrong or completely detrimental to your health, but it is definitely something that should not be glorified and encouraged.
 For more?
 Read on and you’ll reach a decision by the end of it.

 As the name suggests, single-tasking is the exact opposite of multitasking–it is the act of focusing on one task at a time without any interruptions and distractions.
 It is a process where your focus and attention stay undeterred on the task at hand, without compromising on the quality of the work and your productivity level.
 We can also define single-tasking as the combination of minimalism and slow web.
 And, here’s what they both mean.
 Minimalism: This is an approach to life, a way of living that revolves around minimalism–focusing on only what you need and not on what you want.
-This is a lifestyle that compels you to remove the extra fuss in life that you don’t need and only focusing on the essentials that bring you raw happiness and satisfaction.
+This is a lifestyle that compels you to remove the extra fuss in life that you don’t need and only focus on the essentials that bring you raw happiness and satisfaction.
 This involves you commemorating only the important things in life and a minimal lifestyle.
 Slow web: The concept of the slow web is one that prioritizes timeliness over real-time tasks and rhythm over random.
 This idea of living pushes us to take life as it is and live it on their terms instead of revolving it around the web and its constant slew of information.
 This is related to the art of slow cooking, which is again all about cooking one’s food slowly to reap the best taste.

-We’ve spoken about why multi-tasking is a no-no and why one should embrace single-tasking instead.
+We’ve spoken about why multitasking is a no-no and why one should embrace single-tasking instead.
 But, how can you do it?
-Here’s how! -Pomodoro technique A time-management technique that works like magic, if followed correctly.
+Here’s how!
+Pomodoro technique A time-management technique that works like magic, if followed correctly.
 The Pomodoro technique is basically one that involves you picking one single task first and then setting a timer of 25 minutes.
 You work on that one task for that amount of time and then take a 5 minutes break.
 Repeat

-Make a to-do list and use apps Making a list will solve half your problems as a design student and later, as a professional.
+Make a to-do list and use apps Making a list will solve half your problems as a fashion design student and later, as a professional.
 Putting together a list of all the tasks that you’re supposed to complete for the day can help you streamline all of it and allot each to specific hours of the day.
 This will not only help you single-task like a pro but also allow you to dedicate your time and focus undivided.
 So, here were three simple but main and timeless single-tasking tips that always work and how!
 All you got to do is realize and identify your multitasking patterns and take the baby step towards breaking them, one task at a time.